 Through the California Climate Investments (CCI) Forest Health Grant Program, CAL FIRE funds projects that proactively restore forest health to reduce greenhouse gases, protect upper watersheds where the state’s water supply originates, promote the long-term storage of carbon in forest trees and soils, minimize the loss of forest carbon from large, intense wildfires, and further the goals of the California Global Warming Solutions Act of 2006 (AB 32).
 The emphasis of the Forest Health Program is to increase the carbon stored in living trees and protect forests, fish and wildlife habitats, native plant species and water.
 This requires preventing epidemic tree mortality, protecting water quality in upper watersheds, and creating forests consisting of optimally spaced trees that are resilient to disturbances such as wildfire and tree mortality.
-Forests with these attributes will be able to store carbon for long time periods with a lower risk of loss to wildfire or insects and disease.
+Forests with these attributes will be able to store carbon for long time periods with a lower risk of loss to wildfire, insects, and disease.

 Status: Closed.
 Please check back for future funding opportunities.